lopspec/lopspec/docs/cookbook/configuration.rst

 Will create a spec in the ``spec/Text/MarkdownSpec.php`` file and the class will be created in ``src/Text/Markdown.php``

-To use PSR-4 you configure the ``namespace`` option in a suite to the part that should be omitted from the directory structure:
+The first part of the ``namespace`` option in a suite well be omitted from the directory structure like so:

 .. code-block:: yaml